qci-enablement/qci-data/README.md

 ## Main Branches

-- `main` : published to staging at: https://qci-preview.netlify.app/
-- `prod`: published to prod at: https://quantumcomputinginc.com/
+- `main` : published to prod at: https://quantumcomputinginc.com/

 ## How to Edit/Add files

 1. Create a sub-branch from `main`
-2. Create a PR against `main` and go through the approval process
+2. Create a PR against `main`
+3. Wait for the preview to be created
+4. Go through the approval process
-3. Once the preview approved, merge `main` branch (or your current branch) to the `prod` branch.
+5. Once approved, merge your PR into `main`